BRIGHT, HARRIETVILLE, POREPUNKAH, WANDILIGONG

 Around a 4 hour drive North East of Melbourne and 5 hours from Canberra, these towns are accessed via the Great Alpine Road, one of the most popular High Country touring routes and offer easy access to the alpine resorts of Mt Hotham, Falls Creek and Mt Buffalo National Park.
 Bright, Harrietville, Porepunkah and Wandiligong offer a range of accommodation with many featuring views of the surrounding mountains.

-These towns are a popular base for road cycling and mountain biking, from the Murray to Mountains Rail Trail, to the Bright – Harrietville Shared Trail and Mystic Mountain Bike Park with over 30 kms of trails to suit all abilities.
-There’s a huge variety of walks to enjoy across the district, from short town strolls to alpine hikes.
+These towns are a popular base for road cycling and mountain biking, from the Murray to Mountains Rail Trail and its extension, the Great Valley Trail (Bright – Harrietville) to the Mystic Mountain Bike Park with over 30 kms of trails to suit all abilities.
+There are a huge variety of walks to enjoy across the district, from short town strolls to alpine hikes.
 An extensive guide book covering all the walks in detail around these towns and also including Myrtleford, Mt Beauty and the nearby alps is available here

 Bright, named after British politician John Bright, was originally known as Morses Creek, which flows through Wandiligong and into the Ovens River at Bright, is the central and largest of these towns.
 Although still a small village with just over 2000 residents, it has a large range of accommodation options, boutique retail stores, supermarkets and many services.
 During the warmer months, the gold mining themed Bright Splash Park caters for everyone from toddlers to grown-ups and along with the Rotary Club Water Slide, both are family favourites.
 Each of these towns have shady riverside parks providing an ideal setting for lazy Summer days.
 Bright and Porepunkah both have natural river swimming pools created during Summer and Porepunkah also has a paddling pool for toddlers.